Getting file names from intake with a command-line python script¶

 pruned_dict = {k: v for k, v in vars(parser.parse_args()).items() if v is not None}

-for k, v in pruned_dict.items():
+for k, v in pruned_dict.items()

 if len(v) == 1:

-pruned_dict[k] = v[0]
+search_args[k] = v[0]

-return pruned_dict
+return hitlist

-if options.get("full", False):
+if misc_args.get("full", False):

 import pandas as pd